 Remembering that once a packet matches a rule all other rules are ignored the following order will not work:

-This order will not work because the first rule will match every incoming packet bound for port 80 and allow them access.
-The incoming packets from the bad IP 220.127.116.11 will not get filtered because they match the first allow rule and are allowed to proceed to the server.
-The second block rule will not get applied.
+This order will not work because the first rule will match every incoming packet bound for port 443 and allow them access.
+The incoming packets from the bad IP 18.104.22.168 will not be filtered because they match the first allow rule and are allowed to proceed to the server.
+The second block rule will not be applied.

 However, this order will work: